 The library contains a collection of thousands of textbooks, periodicals, e-books, articles, and other related materials that provide assistance to the students and faculty.
-The library's collection is building up its resources in order to support Calstone's degree programs like jewelry arts, and fashion design.
+The library's collection is building up its resources in order to support Calstone's degree program in jewelry arts.
 Certain resources including magazines, special collection books, and other rare collections cannot be checked out.
 However, students are free to browse through any of the resources while they are at the library and are able to photocopy any material as long as they do not conflict with copyright issues.

 In addition to the library, the Media center contains the computers, online library resources, and software necessary for completing projects and assignments.
-Students are encouraged to use the Media center for Calstone University academic purposes including research, writing, and reading.
+Students are encouraged to use the Media center for Calstone College academic purposes including research, writing, and reading.

 The library and Media center are available for use during regular school hours.
-Calstone University is continuously improving its library resources in order to better serve the needs of our students.
+Calstone College is continuously improving its library resources in order to better serve the needs of our students.